amazingrando/fate-rpg-stunt-maker/README.md

-# Prologue, a starterkit for Amazing Rando Design
+# Stuntmaker

-This repo is what I use to start my Web projects.
-It uses grunt and bower for dependencies.
+By Amazing Rando Design and based on the work of Fred Hicks.

 [Amazing Rando Design](http://amazingrando.com)